markahrens/mytungsten/src/content/blog/2009/best-music-of-2009.md

 ---

-<p>Note: This is a bit of a repost but with more content thrown in, thanks for putting up with it</p>
+Note: This is a bit of a repost but with more content thrown in, thanks for putting up with it

-<p>I know this is a little early, but I know there is a best of the 2000′s list to work on as well, and history has shown me that good albums do not come out in Novembers and Decembers.
+I know this is a little early, but I know there is a best of the 2000′s list to work on as well, and history has shown me that good albums do not come out in Novembers and Decembers.
 This year was a pretty fantastic for music, so the choices were much tougher than last year.
-So here is the quick and dirty list for 2009.</p>
+So here is the quick and dirty list for 2009.

 <div id="_mcePaste" style="position: absolute; left: -10000px; top: 0px; width: 1px; height: 1px; overflow-x: hidden; overflow-y: hidden;">Merriweather Post Pavillian – Animal Collective</div>